alpacahq/samplealgo01/tutorial.md

 # Step-by-step Tutorial
-The purpose of this tutorial is to explain the general flow of building your first algorithm by going through this sample algo, so that you get a sense of what is needed.
-It is completely free to run this algorithm as-is if you like, or modify for your own needs, just learn how you usually write an algo from scratch.
+The purpose of this tutorial is to explain the general flow of building your first algorithm by going through an example, so that you get a sense of what is needed.
+It is completely free to run this algorithm as-is if you like, or modify for your own needs.
+This is just for you to learn how you usually write an algo from scratch.

 ## Algorithm Idea
-The idea behind this algorithm is this.
+The idea behind the sample algorithm is this:

-- We trade stocks within SP500
+- We trade stocks within the S&P 500
-- We build a portfolio with what are oversold, trying to capture mean reversion - We use EMA (exponential moving average) to measure the magnitude of oversold
+- We build a portfolio with securities that we believe are oversold, trying to capture mean reversion - We use exponential moving average (EMA) to measure the magnitude of oversold
 - We rebuild our portfolio once a day in the morning
 - We maintain reasonable size of positions (~5 stocks) at a time
-- We don't expect positions get rekt too much since the stocks are within SP500 with enough volume
+- Due to the liquidity and generally low volatility of S&P 500 consituents, we do not expect positions to have highly volatile returns
-- Therefore, the risk should be low, also there should be some correlation with SP500
+- Therefore, the risk should be low and there should be some correlation with S&P 500

-In short, it is one of the mean reversion strategies that tries to buy stocks when they drop, hoping it will come back soon.
-It shuffles the portfolio by ranking the most oversold stocks and keep the top ranked stocks at any point, and when the positions come back or don't move much, kick them out to get fresh oversold stocks in.
+In short, this strategy hopes to capitlaize on some of the random-walk fluctuations in stock prices by placing orders to buy when price strays too far below the EMA, hoping it will come back soon.
+It shuffles the portfolio by ranking the most oversold stocks and keeping the top-ranked stocks at any point.
+When the positions revert to the mean or don't move much at all, we also kick them out to get fresh oversold stocks in.

-Now, we are going through the steps to write this algorithm.
+Now, we are going to go through the steps to write this algorithm.

 ## Starting point

-Firs thing first, you need to have main entry point, which we call `main()`.
+First thing first, you need to have a main entry point, which we call `main()`.

 ```py
 def main():